GetSure

 Term life is the most straightforward form of life insurance coverage.

-Policyholders are covered for a set period of time.
+Policyholders are covered for a set period.
 If you die during the term, the insurance company pays your beneficiary a death benefit payout.
 If you live longer than the policy’s term, your coverage expires.
 (If you’re wondering about the cost of a $1 million term policy, check out our linked guide.)

 AAA Life offers two term life products, “ExpressTerm” and “Traditional Term.”